The Risks of a Vitamin Deficiency

 Vitamin C deficiency

 Next, a lack of vitamin C can cause a disease known as “scurvy.”
 This causes a weakening of the gums, which causes them to bleed and leads to tooth loss.
 In addition, it can also cause anemia and changes in the skin and hair.
 People with low levels of vitamin C tend to bleed freely from wounds and it takes a long time for them to heal.

 In addition, scientists suspect that a vitamin D deficiency can also influence several types of cancer.
 Plus, there is evidence of a relationship between vitamin D and ovary, prostate, breast, and colon cancers.

-Those with low levels of vitamin D also tends to suffer from chronic fatigue and autoimmune disorders.
-The most common are type I diabetes, multiple sclerosis, affective disorders, arthritis, and more.
+Those with low levels of vitamin D also tend to suffer from chronic fatigue and autoimmune disorders.
+The most common is a type I diabetes, multiple sclerosis, affective disorders, arthritis, and more.

 Vitamin E deficiency

 Not getting enough of this vitamin can also affect your bone development, causing them to be deformed.
-It can affect the concentration of insoluble salts in the walls of your arteries.
+In addition, it can affect the concentration of insoluble salts in the walls of your arteries.